klichtl/klichtl_Minesweeper/README.md

     </p>

 3. Win Conditions
-    + The game is won if you have revealed all non-mine fields and marked all mine fields.
+    + The game is won if you have revealed all non-mine fields and marked all mine-fields.

     <p align="left">
       <img alt="game-won.png" height="300" width="550" src="src/main/resources/images/README-images/game-won.png"/>